 - Sudden changes to a bettas environment – New ornaments, new tank mates, and even large water changes, which can throw off the water parameters can all lead to stress in betta fish.

 - Introducing multiple male bettas together – Male bettas are prone to aggressive and territorial behavior, so keeping 2 or more together in a tank can lead to several stressed bettas and fear stripes developing.

 - Keeping bettas in too small of an environment – Bettas are very active fish, so they require a lot of room to swim.
-If you have one male or female betta, at least a 5-gallon tank is the minimum recommended size for a happy.
+If you have one male or female betta, a 5-gallon betta tank is the minimum recommended size.

 - Wrong water temperature – Bettas are tropical fish requiring warm water.
 Betta fish can live in temperatures outside of their preferred range for short periods but will not tolerate sudden changes to the temperature.

 - Boredom – Betta fish are very intelligent and need adequate stimulation, or they will get bored and stressed.